alejandroatacho/osu-KawataFuquila-CheatList/README.md

 - [**AQN no login**](https://github.com/rumoi/AQN_nologin)

 ## 📦 Kawata Client List <a name="kawata-client-list"></a>
-Below are clients designed for use in the Kawata server. 🚫 **Please refrain from using these clients in bancho or any other servers.** Most of these clients are detectable and thus prohibited on other servers.
+Below are clients designed for use in the Kawata server and Fuquila. 🚫 **Please refrain from using these clients in bancho or any other servers.** Most of these clients are detectable and thus prohibited on other servers.

-For those who wish to explore cheating in Kawata, the following clients are often employed.
+For those who wish to explore cheating in in the mentioned approved servers (Kawata/Fuquila) , the following clients are often employed.
 Note that certain clients may require a patch due to newer server infrastructure.

-Before deploying these clients, please familiarize yourself with the usage rules at: [Kawata Rules](https://kawata.pw/doc/rules) or check our Discord rules channel.
+Before deploying these clients, please familiarize yourself with the usage rules at: [Kawata Rules](https://kawata.pw/doc/rules) or [Fuquila](https://fuquila.net/doc/rules) or check there Discord rules channel.

 ### 🎯 Abypass <a name="abypass"></a>
 _Crafted by @Aochi#0502._